django-daiquiri/daiquiri-docker-compose/readme.md

     Replace <DOCKERHOST> in the `var/app.local` file with the name of your host or the url which is supposed to serve daiquiri instance.

+1. Run!

+    Run the make script will set the settings to the docker-compose master file, build and run the dockers.

+    ```
+        make
+    ```

 1. Connect to the daiquiri container

     ```shell